amirrezaes/Crunch.py/README.md

 # Pyrunch
 Python script for crunch

-It is not as fast as the orginal crunch which is written in C but it is definitely faster than https://github.com/derv82/werdy/blob/master/crunch.py .
+It is not as fast as the orginal crunch which is written in C but it is definitely fast among other worldlist generators.
 I will add multiprocessing in future.

     Usage: pyrunch.py <min> <max> <characters> <options>